Skip to main content

 Visa

 Check in advance if a visa is required, whether this can be obtained online, on arrival, or if it is necessary to apply to the relevant embassy.
-Dependent upon your activity whilst you are in country you may need to obtain a business rather than a vistor visa; it is best to check with your local host what the institution you are visiting requires.
+You may require the following when applying for a visa:

 • A recent digital image scaled down to passport size.
 Many countries have a limitation in the file size that is acceptable;